Chart Color Schemes

 Health performance in Nuriootpa is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts

-The rate of private health cover is relatively low at approximately 49% of the total population (~4,016 people), compared to the national average of 55.7%.
-The most common medical conditions in the area are arthritis and mental health issues, impacting 10.8 and 9.7% of residents respectively.
-Conversely, 61.4% of residents declare themselves completely clear of medical ailments, compared to 62.5% across Rest of SA.
+The most common medical conditions in the area are arthritis and mental health issues, impacting 10.8 and 9.7% of residents, respectively, while 61.4% declared themselves as completely clear of medical ailments compared to 62.5% across Regional SA.
 The working-age population faces notable health challenges with elevated chronic condition rates.
-As of the latest data (June 20XX), the area has 27.6% of residents aged 65 and over (2,249 people), with national rankings even higher than the general population.
+The area has 27.6% of residents aged 65 and over (2,249 people), with national rankings even higher than the general population.

 Frequently Asked Questions - Health